Symphony No. 6 (Bruckner): III. Scherzo: Nicht schnell (Not fast) — Trio: Langsam (Slowly)

 The A minor third movement is unlike any other composed by Bruckner; it is slower than usual and the tense character often associated with his Scherzi is often shadowed and muted, although there are movements of brilliance.
 However, the most prominent feature is the lack of a striking Scherzo theme; instead one finds three contrasting rhythmical motives juxtaposed from the very beginning and united throughout the majority of the movement.
 Its steady 3/4 time is pervaded, once again, by triplets throughout, often giving the impression of 9/8 and creating a broader sense of movement that is extremely deliberate, especially for a scherzo movement:

 There is a certain degree of harmonic ambiguity throughout, but nothing that compares to the opening of the first movement.
 One of the most fascinating features of the harmonic structure is Bruckner's avoidance of a root position tonic chord for much of the movement.
 The first twenty bars of the movement once again rest on a dominant pedal and when the bass finally moves to the tonic pitch (A), it is not a root position tonic chord; instead, it acts as the bottom of a first inversion chord of F major (bar 21).

 In the development, one sees the addition of a new motif and harmonically, the section centers around D major, G major, and B minor, all closely related keys but ones that are isolated from the tonic (A minor).
 The dominant of A minor is reached (bar 75) and here, the recapitulation begins, once again over a dominant pedal.
-It is important to note that there has still not been a root chord of A minor.
-This elusive A minor root chord finally appears at the end of the recapitulation leading into the C major Trio section.
+The elusive A minor root chord finally appears at the end of the recapitulation leading into the C major Trio section.

 The slow trio is in the style of a Ländler, an Austrian folk dance and, according to Williamson, confirms that in Bruckner's works, it [the trio] is a place for construction in tone color as in the moment when horn and pizzicato strings compete on the same rhythmic figure:

 In fact, this dialogue between pizzicato strings, horn and woodwinds is central to the texture of the whole Trio section.
 Although the key is C major, there are moments of harmonic ambiguity, as in the preceding movements.
 At one point (bar 5), the strings point towards D major while the woodwinds attempt to assert A major by quoting the inversion of the main theme of Symphony No. 5 that is in A major.
 The scherzo returns in its entirety at the end of the trio, adhering to a typical large-scale ternary structure.